rmsk2/Hello_Foenix256_Jr/README.md

 - A mini ITX case
 - An IEC device for instance an original Commodore floppy drive or an SD2IEC like device including the corresponding connection cable
-- Several (up to five) IDC-10 to DB9 cables.
-The serial port, the joystick ports and the game controller ports are available on the F256 Jr. board in the form of IDC-10 pin headers.
+- Several (up to four) IDC-10 to DB9 cables.
+The serial port, the two joystick ports and the game controller ports are available on the F256 Jr. board in the form of IDC-10 pin headers.
 You will need a corresponding adapter cable in order to be able to connect a serial nullmodem cable or Atari joysticks.
 For connecting NES or SNES game controllers you also need an adapter box available via Foenix retro systems which connects to the